HD2i/biomedical-blockchain/CONTRIBUTING.md

 To maintain the integrity of this list, we request that any changes or additon of new companies remain as objective as possible.

-## We Develop with Github
-We use GitHub to host code as well as accept pull requests.

 ## [Github Flow](https://guides.github.com/introduction/flow/index.html)
 Pull requests are the best way to propose changes to the our compiled list of Blockchain Initiatives (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 To do so: